 Shopping in Lucca is an absolute joy.
 You’ll find handmade, artisan products on every street, with small, often family-run stores, lining the ancient cobblestone streets.
 This kind of casual relaxed approach reflects both the lifestyle of the city, as well as the care with which products are crafted.
 You’ll find shopkeepers happy to spend time with you to help you learn about their wares.
 This is the antidote to big malls and shopping centres!

-From gorgeous leather goods, shoes and stationery, to antiques and high fashion, to markets, there is something for everyone.
+From gorgeous leather goods, shoes and stationery and hand-crafted luxury scented candles to antiques and high fashion, to markets, there is something for everyone.

 The history of the silk trade is strong here, including from the Guinigi family (whose namesake Torre Guinigi affords fabulous views of the city).
 Goldsmiths too form part of the traditional trades, and you’ll see that legacy living on.